JohnLHolloway/Firebase-Security-Testing-Tools/README.md

 - Impact of missing validation

 Expected behavior:
+- Worker monitors leaderboard every 30 minutes
-- Leaderboard position for "John H" steadily increases
+- Only submits when someone else beats "John H"
+- When submitting, adds 10 points to current high score
+- Level increments with each submission
 - No alerts or blocking mechanisms trigger
-- Score increments predictably every 30 minutes
 - Database accepts all submissions without validation
+- Demonstrates reactive, competitive exploitation

 ## License